Bene Meat Technologies: Research objective

 Developing a technology to produce cultured meat by propagating animal cells without using fetal bovine serum, ideally with growth factors from their own production.
-BeneMeat claims that their final technology will allow its operators to produce and offer the product at prices affordable to consumers.
+Bene Meat claims that their final technology will allow its operators to produce and offer the product at prices affordable to consumers.

 In March 2023, the company said that the first cultured meat product launched on the market may not be fit for human consumption, but would be for pet food.
-However, BeneMeat states that the creation of meat meant for human consumption is one of their goals.
+However, Bene Meat states that the creation of meat meant for human consumption is one of their goals.

 Progress

-BeneMeat is the first company registered in European Feed Materials Register for the production and sale of laboratory-grown meat for pet food; specifically cat and dog food.
+BeneMeat is the first company registered in European Feed Materials Register for the production and sale of cultivated meat for pet food; specifically cat and dog food.
 BeneMeat claims to be the only entity in the world that can produce and sell this product for the pet food market.
-By 2024, BeneMeat plans to make several metric tons per day of laboratory-grown meat meant for pet food.
+By 2024, BeneMeat plans to make several metric tons per day of cultivated meat meant for pet food.

 In 2024, with the aim of demonstrating the sustainability of its cultivated meat process, BeneMeat commissioned a Life Cycle Assessment (LCA) of its production system.
+In 2026, a follow-up scientific study assessing the environmental impacts of this technology was published in the journal The International Journal of Life Cycle Assessment.
+The authors based their calculations on operational data from the pilot phase of the project and on manufacturing process models of the future industrial facility.
 The results confirmed a significant reduction in land use and lower greenhouse gas emissions compared to conventional meat production.
+According to the analysis, greenhouse gas emissions under the current production setup amount to 5.3 kg of CO₂ equivalent per kilogram of cultivated meat, which is lower than conventional beef and pork farming.
+Furthermore, the research models future technological optimizations that could reduce the carbon footprint to 3.3 kg CO₂ eq/kg.
+Achieving these targets would render the product more environmentally friendly than average European poultry production.
+The energy required to produce one kilogram of cultivated meat was calculated at 66 MJ, with the study projecting a future decline in consumption to 61.5 MJ.